Aion Y: Battery and powertrain

 The Aion Y offers an option of three different battery packs, marketed as Magazine Battery and developed in-house by GAC.
 The Magazine Battery features a special layout that provides better performance of high temperature resistance and explosion resistance and can be built as an NMC lithium-ion battery or a lithium iron phosphate (LFP) battery.
 The energy density of the battery system on the Aion Y is 184Wh/kg, and the power consumption per 100 kilometres under working conditions is 13.8 kWh.

 The smallest battery has a capacity of 60 kWh, paired with a 100 kW is capable of an NEDC range of 460 km.
-Sitting above that is a 70 kWh battery with a NEDC range of 500 km.
+The midrange battery is 70 kWh with a NEDC range of 500 km.
 The top version has an 80 kWh battery that is able to achieve a NEDC range of 600 km.
 The 70 and 80 kWh battery models have an electric motor that could produce a maximum of 135 kW and 225 Nm.

 The Aion Y is equipped with a permanent magnet synchronous motor on the front axle, with a maximum power of 135 kW and a peak torque of 350 Nm.
 Four driving modes are available, with three steering modes and additional braking energy recovery modes.